New law to regulate wrecks improved with Senate amendment to protect ocean graves

 House of Commons accepted an amendment by the Standing Senate Committee on Transport and Communications.

-Legislation to regulate abandoned or hazardous vessels and wrecks in Canadian waters is set to be law with a Senate amendment that exempts wrecks with heritage value, including ocean war graves.
+Legislation to regulate abandoned or hazardous vessels and wrecks in Canadian waters will exempts wrecks with heritage value, including ocean war graves, thanks to the Senate.

 Bill C-64 promotes the protection of the public, the environment — including coastlines and shorelines — and infrastructure, by holding vessel owners accountable, ensuring Canadians are not responsible for clean-up costs.